pramnora/Hacking/README.md

   and, learning to use Linux is FREE/unless you wish to pay to have Linux in a hosted environment, instead)

 I'm also *aware*, at least, of such things as:
-- Internet protocols/RFC's
+- Internet protocols: /RFC's/HTTP/HTTPS/FTP/FTPS
 - MS DOS Tools: PING/TraceRoute/IP Config
-- The Open OSI model
+- The 7 layered Open OSI/Open Systems Interconnect model
 - Hardware (CISCO)
+- white hat/black hat hackers
+- Postman/Kali Linux (heard of...never actualy used it)
+- TOR web browser
+- Bit coins/and, Cryptochain technologies
 - etc.

-So, as somebody who is very deeply interested in computing systems in general;
+So, as somebody who is very deeply interested in learning more about computing systems in general;
 I have heard of the *hacking* field; and, will occassionally go and either:

 - Watch videos
 - Read articles
 ...about it.

 -(**NOTE**: I never said I was a *master* of anything mentioned above; but, just that I had a passing interest in learning more about it;
-by which I mean to imply that I am no **expert** hacker; but, instead, just a total *amateur*.)-
+by which I mean to imply that I am no **expert** hacker; but, instead, just a complete and total  *amateur*.)-

-Here, I intend to include some internet resources I found whilst out surfing the net.
+Anyway, here on this page, I intend to include some *hacking* resources I found whilst out surfing around the net.

 ## Links